mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/integrations/tensorflow/index.md

 ---
 layout: layout.pug
 navigationTitle: TensorFlow
-excerpt: TensorFlow with DC/OS Data Science Engine
+excerpt: Using TensorFlow with DC/OS Data Science Engine
 title: TensorFlow
 menuWeight: 12
 model: /services/data-science-engine/data.yml
 render: mustache
+enterprise: true

 ---
 TensorFlow is an end-to-end open source platform for machine learning.
 It is included in your {{ model.techName }} installation.